 This time with plans to produce real silk clothes

-More than 20 years ago, I visited a nephew in Kitemu, Wakiso district, located – about 8 kilometres along Kampala- Masaka road.
+More than 20 years ago, I visited a cousin in Kitemu, Wakiso district, located – about 8 kilometres along Kampala- Masaka road.
 Mrs. Kate Bbigita, had planted mulberry for feeding worms that produce silk cocoons which are processed to produce silk – one of the most expensive type of fabric in the world.

 The mulberry trees had overgrown and were eating up her space for food crop production.
 She had also built a silk rearing house and demonstrated a lot of enthusiasm for the project.

 Weeks turned into months of waiting for the silkworms, which eventually failed to materialise.
 Mrs. Bbigita eventually cut down the trees, to signal the still birth of yet another development project targeting poor people, alongside that of Moringa and Aloevera to name a few.